GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)

+## Protocol
+The oxd server supports the OpenID Connect and UMA profiles of OAuth 2.0.
+OpenID Connect can be used to send a user for authentication and gather identity information about the user.
+UMA can be used to manage what digital resources the user should have access to.

+Learn more in the [protocol section](./protocol/index.md/)

 ## Why OXD
 If your goal is to integrate applications with your Gluu Server to achieve single sign-on (SSO), there are many strategies available to you.
 However, you should consider using oxd because: